-The information on pages 30-34 provides a brief description of the benefits of Medicare Supplement and Medicare SELECT policies offered in Wisconsin.
+The information on the upcoming pages provides a brief description of the benefits of Medicare Supplement and Medicare SELECT policies offered in Wisconsin.
 Check the Outline of Coverage you receive from the company and the policy itself for details.
-The publication Medicare & You is available at Medicare.gov or free of charge from your Social Security office and explains Medicare benefits in detail.
+The publication Medicare & You (medicare.gov/Pubs/pdf/10050-Medicare-and-You.pdf) is available at Medicare.gov or free of charge from your Social Security office and explains Medicare benefits in detail.

-For information on Medicare Supplement insurance policies approved by OCI, visit our website or contact OCI and request a copy of the publication Medicare Supplement Insurance Policies List.
+For information on Medicare Supplement insurance policies approved by OCI, visit oci.wi.gov/Pages/Consumers/PI-010.aspx or contact OCI and request a copy of the publication Medicare Supplement Insurance Policies List.
 The publication includes only policies offered by companies agreeing to be listed in the publication and is updated on an annual basis.